-This Gluten-Free Vegan Coffee Cake is just as delicious as its traditional counterpart: think moist and fluffy, fragrant coffee-infused sponge, rich and creamy frosting, and earthy walnuts.
+This Gluten-Free Vegan Coffee Cake is just as delicious as its traditional counterpart: think moist, fluffy, fragrant coffee-infused sponge, rich, creamy frosting and earthy walnuts.
+It's easy to make, comes together in one bowl, can be made with or without coffee and is refined sugar free too.

 Chicory powder is made from ground chicory root and has a bitter, coffee-like flavour, so much so that it used to be known as 'poor man's coffee'.
 It also boasts numerous health benefits.